ing-bank/zkflow/docs/zinc-code-generation-and-contract-rules.md

 # Contract rules verification

 This document discusses the design for contract rule verification.
-The work in this document depends on the idea that zinc sources for types can be generated, see POC branch: feature/zinc-source-generator.

 Ideally the user wouldn't need to write contract rule verification code in zinc.
 However at the moment it seems a bit too far away to be able to offer that.
 So as an alternative we can make writing contract rule verification code as accessible and friendly as possible.

-This document proposes the following strategies to make writing contract rules easier.
+This document outlines the following strategies to make writing contract rules easier.

-- Deserialize the whole `Witness` to a `LedgerTransaction` that is as close as possible to the corda `LedgerTransaction`.
+- Deserialize the whole `Witness` to a `CommandContext` that is as close as possible to the corda `LedgerTransaction`.
 - Generating common convenience methods on collections (List, Map) for easier access to (nested) data fields and verifications.
   - in generated zinc code
   - using zinc compiler extensions/gadgets
-- Updating zinc, to allow method invocations on variables, i.e. `id.equals(other_id)` instead of `UniqueIdentifier::equals(id, other_id)`.
-    - Consists of backporting 2 commits from zinc 0.2.x to ING-0.1.5

 ## Assumptions

 This section lists all the assumptions this document depends on.

-1. The impact of deserializing everything instead of just what's used in the contract rules is negligible in terms of the performance of zinc prove/verify.
-2. Having many unused functions in the zinc sources does not impact the performance of zinc setup/run/prove/verify.
-3. AttachmentConstraint is determined on circuit/network level, it cannot change per state.
+1. AttachmentConstraint is determined on circuit/network level, it cannot change per state.
-4. A single PublicKey algorithm is used for the whole circuit/network, except for the notary.
+2. A single PublicKey algorithm is used for the whole circuit/network, except for the notary.
-5. All commands are TypeOnlyCommandData, so have no data/contents.
-6. Parties are not resolved for commands in a LedgerTransaction, see CommandWithParties deprecation annotation.
+3. Parties are not resolved for commands in a LedgerTransaction, see CommandWithParties deprecation annotation.
 So only PublicKeys are resolved.
-7. Ordering of inputs\_group and inputs\_utxos and reference\_group and reference\_utxos is the same, so inputs and references can be wrapped into a StateAndRef structure deterministically.
+4. Ordering of inputs\_group and inputs\_utxos and reference\_group and reference\_utxos is the same, so inputs and references can be wrapped into a StateAndRef structure deterministically.
-8. Notary is always a full Party.
+5. Notary is always a full Party.
-9. Gadgets perform better than corresponding zinc code.
-(To be confirmed...)
-10. Zinc code exists for AttestationPointer.isPointingTo(StateRef)
+6. Zinc code exists for AttestationPointer.isPointingTo(StateRef)

-## Deserialize the whole `ZKLedgerTransaction`
+## Deserialize the whole `Witness`

-- Parse the `WireTransaction`, or `Witness` to `LedgerTransaction`
+- Parse the `Witness` to `LedgerTransaction`
-    - resolving all references to `StateAndRef`
+  - resolving all `StateRefs` to `StateAndRef`
   - parsing commands and signers, and put them together again to `CommandWithSigners` or `CommandWithSignerKeys`

 ### Assumptions

 1. The impact of deserializing everything instead of just what's used in the contract rules is negligible

-## Utility functions to ease writing `contract_rules.zn`
+## Utility functions to ease writing `verifyPrivate`

 Make it more easy to write `contract_rules.zn`, by adding the following methods on collections: